 For each one of those pieces, figure out what you need to achieve it.
 To go from local to state-wide, you may need to expand your marketing and acquire another truck and team member.
 To go from a plumber to a perceived expert, you may need to start doing more content marketing and public relations that shows you are an expert (or even consider writing a book).
 To go from low-cost to high-priced, you need to find customers who are not price sensitive and adjust your marketing to attract them instead.

 I’ve just started the process for you, above, but take it deeper.
 Build a to-do list around that new strategy and start executing on it, covering just one point every day (if that’s all you have time for) until you achieve your goal.

 The biggest obstacle you face is trying to get over your own small thinking.
 It all starts in your mind after years of being busy in one way of doing business, it’s hard to start thinking expansively in a different way.
 You need to rediscover the exciting possibilities of living a life and owning a business that has no limits.

-And that’s why many service business owners come to Service Business Edge because they’re looking to be reignited and reminded about what the possibilities are.
+And that’s why many service business owners come to Service Business Growth Intensive because they’re looking to be reignited and reminded about what the possibilities are.

-I hope you can make it to a future Service Business Edge event.
+I hope you can make it to a future Service Business Growth Intensive event.
 But until you get here, stop thinking so small and start thinking bigger to expand your business and life to finally start living the life you really want.